mar10/nutree/docs/sphinx/user_guide.rst

 of nodes.
 Simple strings or arbitrary object instances can be added and looked-up::

+  # Add a plain string node toplevel
   team_node = tree.add("Team")

+  # Add an object node as child
   jane = User("Jane")
   team_node.add(jane)
   ...
-  # Lookup by object
+  # Lookup by data object, in this case a plain string
   assert tree["Team"] is team_node

+  # Lookup by object instance
   jane_node = tree[jane]  # similar to tree.find(jane)
   assert jane_node.data is jane

-  # Lookup by name (assuming the string repesentation of the jane `User` is 'Jane'
+  # Lookup by name (assuming the string representation of
+  # the `User` instance is 'Jane'):
   jane_node = tree.find(match="Jane")

 It is also possible to lookup by custom keys if objects define them.